llvm-fortran/fort/README.txt

 Testing:

 > cmake -DLLVM_INCLUDE_TESTS=On ..
-> make check-flang
+> make check-fort

 If built within LLVM source tree, it should pick up test settings from it and running a separate make command should not be necessary.
-If you want to build tests in standalone flang build, make sure to add CMake flags that would install FileCheck with LLVM:
+If you want to build tests in standalone fort build, make sure to add CMake flags that would install FileCheck with LLVM:

 > -DLLVM_INSTALL_UTILS=On -DLLVM_INCLUDE_TESTS=On

 //===----------------------------------------------------------------------===//
-// Using flang
+// Using fort
 //===----------------------------------------------------------------------===//

-Flang's driver will instruct the linker to link with the libflang runtime.
+Fort's driver will instruct the linker to link with the libfort runtime.
-You can get libflang at https://github.com/llvm-flang/libflangrt.
+You can get libfort at https://github.com/llvm-fortran/libfortrt.
-Once you have libflang, you'll need to tell flang where it is - you can use the -L option (e.g. -L~/libflang).
+Once you have libfort, you'll need to tell fort where it is - you can use the -L option (e.g. -L~/libfort).

 //===----------------------------------------------------------------------===//
 // To Do List